Artem3003/EnglishSchoolPlatform/README.md

-# English School Platform API
+# English School Platform

-A comprehensive .NET 9 Web API for managing an English school system with admin panel functionality.

 ## Description

-The **English School Platform** is a modern web application designed to support online education and communication between students, teachers, and administrators.
+The **EnglishSchoolPlatform** is a web-based system designed to facilitate the management and operation of an online English language school.
+It supports features for students, teachers, administrators, and general users.
+The platform allows for efficient scheduling, course management, communication, and monitoring of student progress.
+It also includes a secure authentication system, multi-role authorization, and UI designed for both learners and educators.
 It provides a complete digital ecosystem for managing lessons, homework, calendars, and profiles, while also leveraging AI to enhance the learning experience.

 ## Application Features